(NOTE: The below links will open in a new browser tab or window)

 Check out the Classroom BEFORE you Present!

 - Many of the UO classrooms are equipped with computer projection equipment.
 Many of the UO classrooms are equipped with computer projection equipment, for instance, but not all work the same and some may not be fully equipped.
-Be sure to check Media Service's Multimedia Room List to find out.
+Be sure to check Media Service's Classroom Equipment List to find out.

 - If you aren't assigned to one of the classrooms on campus with built-in computer projection, you can obtain the hardware and assistance you need to set it up from several places on campus.